 The principal issue encountered with Dirac sources in metric-affine gravity is that the general linear group $GL\left(4,\mathbb{R}\right)$ does not have finite dimensional spinor representations.
 Early studies of metric-affine gravity \cite{HehlKerlickVonDerHeyde} noted that the source for the metric-affine connection, called \emph{hypermomentum}, does not easily include spinors: \begin{quotation} ``This last remark {[}that the traceless nonmetricity depends on generators of general linear transformations{]} seems to preclude the definition of a canonical hypermomentum tensor for spinor fields, since $GL\left(4,\mathbb{R}\right)$ has no spinor representations.
 For the time being, at least, we exclude spinor fields from our consideration . . ..'' \end{quotation} Since the Yang-Mills and scalar fields of the standard model do not provide sources for nonmetricity, excluding spinor sources ignores direct coupling of nonmetricity to the Standard Model.
 Nonetheless, coupling is possible because the connection depends only on the \emph{Lie algebra} $\mathfrak{gl}\left(4\right)$, which \emph{does} have spinor representations.
-An interesting recent study \cite{RigouzzoZell} includes Dirac sources, but unlike our presentation restricts the fermion coupling to the antisymmetric part of the connection.
+An interesting recent study \cite{RigouzzoZell} includes Dirac sources, but unlike our presentation \cite{RigouzzoZell} restricts the fermion coupling to the antisymmetric part of the connection.
 This restriction means that \cite{RigouzzoZell} only couples spinors to traces of the torsion and nonmetricity.
 Our current work couples the full connection to spinors.